enessyarali/Easy-Warehouse/DesignDocument.md

 > if sku!=null
 First, checks if it is already assigned to a different SKU.
 If yes, --------------- is raised.
 If no, checks if it is able to store the available SKU in terms of weight and volume.
 If yes, the SKU is set.
 If no, ----------------- is raised.
 > if sku==null
-Resets the position to its initial state, that is p.sku = null, occupiedWeight = 0 and occupiedVolume = 0.
+Resets the position to its initial state.

     void computeAndSetPositionCoordinates()
 Reads the current value of this.id and splits it to compute and set aisleId, row and column attributes.